-Next, only to birds, Butterflies are the most colorful flying creatures of Costa Rica.
+Butterflies are one of the most colorful creatures of Costa Rica.
 With 1500 different species of Butterfly and 12 000 different species of moths, the numbers are staggering.
 Costa Rica has 90% of all Central American species and 18 percent of the total earth’s population.
-No wonder Costa Rica is so biologically diverse.
-No matter where you are in the country you will see these colorful designs flying around.
-From in the Central Valley of San Jose to the top of each mountain and Volcano.
-Blue Green, Pink, Yellow, and every color in between.
-One of our favorites is the Blue Morpho Butterfly.
+From in the Central Valley of San Jose to the top of each mountain and Volcano, you can spot these fragile creatures.
+One of our favorites is the Blue Morpho Butterfly!

-The Differences of moths and butterflies are subtle but obvious at the same time.
-If you look closely you will notice that butterflies tend to be more colorful and have a larger variety of patterns.
+Butterflies tend to be more colorful and have a larger variety of patterns.
 Whereas months tend to be a little duller with more yellows and brown tone used in their color schemes.
-Another difference is noted in the way they land.
-Butterflies wings always land closed and moths land with opened.
-The most notable difference is Butterflies come out during the day and moths at night though you do see the odd moth staying up past its bedtime.
+Another difference is apparent in the way they land.
+Butterflies land with their wings closed and while moths land with their wings open.
+The most notable difference is that butterflies come out during the day and moths are nocturnal.

 The Blue Morpho Butterfly!

-If you want to see these natural wonders, it is best to dive into the rainforest near the sunny spots.
-You might just see a group of them flapping about, too anf fro through the sunny back drop of the rainforest.
+If you want to see these natural wonders, it is best to visit the rainforest near the sunny spots.